hohno-46466/hohno-46466.github.io/index.md

 - Hi, I’m hohno-46466 (@hohno_at_kuimc)

-- I’m interested in all of computer and internet technologies
+- I am interested in computers and Internet technologies in general.
+Recently, I have been actively involved in a project on "quantum communication".

 - I’m currently learning Visual Studio Code.
 Because I have been using vi and emacs for over 35 years without any complaints.
 But now I want to know a "modern" text editor.